anycable/anycable-client/README.md

 channel.on('message', msg => console.log("component two received message", `${msg.name}: ${msg.text}`))
 ```

 **IMPORTANT:** Please, keep in mind, that cache is not cleared automatically.
 That's your responsibility (though, usually, the number of active channels per session is limited).
+You can delete a cache entry by calling the `delete` function: `cache.delete('NotificationChannel', { id: '42' })` or `cache.delete(NotificationChannel.identifier, { id: '42' })`.

 ## Further reading